GeoffWilliams/pe_rds_import_scripts/README.md

 Investigate the `service` or `systemctl` commands to do this depending whether your puppetmaster is using systemd or not.

+Once all services are shutdown, disable the puppet agent to prevent it changing configuration files back to previous values:

+`puppet agent --disable`

 ### Database dump on puppet master
 The Amazon RDS system doesn't allow access to the database superuser account and also imposes a requirement to keep its own management database on the